 - Avoiding is not an option: Deal with it head on.
 Getting treatment without a diagnosis wasn’t possible.

-- Diagnosis needed: It was our last attempt at a diagnosis for a disease that was progressing.
+- Diagnosis needed: It was our last attempt at a diagnosis for a disease that was progressing aggressively.

-- Acceptance: Fully accepting that I had a Disease which was rare.
+- Acceptance: Fully accepting that I had a rare disease.
 Surrender and accept where you are.

 - Positive “what if”: Thinking what if “positive thought” instead of what if “negative thought”.
 What if I come out of surgery like a champ with no complications and a diagnosis?

-- Team of Doctors: My entire medical team and every other doctor consulted agreed they needed a diagnosis ASAP.
+- Team of Doctors: My entire medical team and every other doctor agreed we needed a diagnosis ASAP.

 - Symptoms: Progressing and new ones appearing.